Russia bombards Ukraine's energy grid after Zelenskyy says his team will hold talks with the US

 Ukrainian defenses downed 34 missiles and 100 drones, the air force said, while up to 10 missiles didn’t reach their targets and 86 drones were lost from radars, presumably jammed by electronic warfare.

-Western-supplied air defense systems are crucial for Ukraine's fight but further U.S. help is uncertain under U.S. President Donald Trump, who says he is determined to end the war and has paused American military aid for Kyiv as a way of pressuring Zelenskyy to negotiate.
+Western-supplied air defense systems are crucial for Ukraine's fight, but further U.S. help is uncertain under Trump, who says he's determined to end the war and has paused American military aid for Kyiv as a way of pressuring Zelenskyy to negotiate.

 Zelenskyy welcomed a European Union plan to bolster the continent's defenses.
 He expressed hope that some of the new spending could be used to strengthen Ukraine's own defense industry.